 The Carbon Paradox

 This introduction covers The Carbon Paradox within Giant Covalent Structures for GCSE Chemistry.
-Revise Giant Covalent Structures in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 1 of 11 in this topic.
+Revise Giant Covalent Structures in Bonding & Structure for GCSE Chemistry with 21 exam-style questions and 21 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 3 of 12 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position